 The Working Group on Consumer Trust, Choice, and Competition was formed to respond to an ICANN Board resolution regarding a review of the new gTLD program, as required under the Affirmation of Commitments.
 Names of Working Group participants and ICANN staff are listed in Appendix A. The list includes representatives of the ALAC, CBUC, IPC, NCSG, RySG, RrSG, NCA groups, as well as individual participants.

 The WG achieved Consensus, as defined in WG Guidelines "Consensus - a position where only a small minority disagrees, but most agree".
-The dissenting positions of two WG members are included in Appendix C.
+The dissenting position of two WG members are included in Appendix C, along with a response to that dissent from another WG member

 Process for developing this Advice